 - sending the draft report to the organisation whose work we are inspecting for comment on matters of factual accuracy before finalisation.

 These procedures should allow any issues to be dealt with informally and at the earliest opportunity in the course of the inspection process.
-However, there may still be occasions when an organisation or individual wishes to contest the process of the inspection or to register concern about the conduct of inspection staff.
+There may, however, still be occasions when an organisation or individual wishes to contest the process of the inspection or to register concern about the conduct of inspection staff.

 If you wish to make a complaint about HMI Probation